The Death of Koschei the Deathless: The animal suitors

 The tale of Marya Morevna and Koschei the Deathless (both in the same variant) is considered the most representative version of the ATU 552 tale type in Russia.
 The tale type is characterized by the hero's sisters marrying animals.
 In some versions, the suitors are wizards or anthropomorphizations of forces of nature, like Wind, Thunder and Rain, or natural features, like the Sun and the Moon.
 Richard MacGillivray Dawkins also noted that in some variants, the suitors are "persons of great and magical potency", but appear to court the princesses under shaggy and ragged disguises.
 Similarly, according to Walter Scherf, in Lexikon der Zaubermärchen, the animal brothers-in-law are masters of earth, air and water realms.

 Russian folklorist Alexander Afanasyev, based on comparative analysis of Slavic folkloric traditions, stated that the eagle, the falcon and the raven (or crow) are connected to weather phenomena, like storm, rain, wind.
 He also saw a parallel between the avian suitors from the tale Marya Morevna with the suitors from other Slavic folktales, where they are the Sun, the Moon, the Thunder and the Wind.
 In a comparative study, Karelian scholarship noted that, in Russian variants, there are three brothers-in-law, the most common are three ornitomorphic characters: the eagle (named Orel Orlovich), the falcon (named Sokol Sokolovich) and the raven (almost always the third suitor, called Voron Voronovich).
 They sometimes may be replaced - depending on the location - by another bird (the dove or the magpie) or by a mammal (the bear, the wolf, the seal or the deer).
+Similarly, tales from Russian oral tradition alternate real ornitomorphic characters, like the eagle, the falcon, the raven, the hawk, and even a dove, a swan, a sparrow or a duck, with fictional birds, like a "Tsar Bird", an iron-nosed bird, a bird named Agey or "Magovey Magoveyevich", alongside mammals (a bear, a lion, a wolf, a hare, or a cat) and fishes like a ruffe or a pike.